The Longest Mile Wildflower Hike

 Situated along the Mokelumne River between Valley Springs and Jackson, "The Longest Mile" is a rugged and beautiful section of the Mokelumne Coast to Crest Trail that is perched along the river canyon and boasts exceptional views.
 Known for its challenging, steep grades, this 3-mile round-trip trail is suitable for avid hikers and will be conducted by EBMUD Rangers and wildflower docents.

 Location: Click here to view the Middle Bar Take Out on Google Maps.
+(Please note: Gwin Mine Road in Calaveras County is currently closed.
+Middle Bar must be accessed from Amador County)

 Bring: Lunch, drinking water, hiking shoes, long pants, insect/tick repellent, sun glasses and sunscreen.
 Optional: camera, binoculars and wildflower field guide.
 No pets or alcohol.